-Watermelon is bright and colorful and juicy.
-It may evoke fond memories.
-It may make you salivate.
+Watermelon is bright and colorful and wonderfully juicy.
+It might evoke fond summertime memories while making you salivate.
 These joyful associations make it a perfect fruit to recreate in crafting.
-Crochet watermelon patterns can be used to bright lightness and fun to... every part of your day.
-The ten patterns here are top examples.
+Crochet watermelon patterns can be used to bring lightness and fun to every part of your day.
+The ten designs below are top examples.

 01 of 10